-In the semester before a student plans to graduate, a student must meet with his or her advisor and submit an Application for Certificate or Degree to the Registrar's Office.
-The Registrar has final authority on the approval of graduation applications.
+In the semester before a student plans to graduate, a student must meet with his or her advisor and submit an Application for Certificate or Degree to the Executive Director of Enrollment Office.
+The Executive Director of Enrollment has final authority on the approval of graduation applications.
 Students neglecting to submit an Application for Certificate or Degree will not be awarded a certificate or degree.
 Any student applying for a certificate or degree must pay a fee.
 If applying for more than one certificate or degree, a fee is required for each application.
 Certificates and diplomas will be withheld if a student owes a debt to the College.